willklein/design-system-success/slides.md

 Building trust builds reputation.

-And of course, if someone had a design system question, we were on it as fast as someone saw it, and often, two or more developers  from our team were in the conversation helping out.
-Early on, we had lots of questions, and we answered them in our dedicated design system channel in Slack.
+And of course, if someone had a design system question, we were on it as fast as someone saw it

+and often, two or more developers from our team were in the conversation to show support.

+I got to see the questions grow in frequency, with more people joining our design system developer channel in Slack.
 -->
 ---

-# The customer is _mostly_ right.
-About something.
+layout: image
+image: listen.jpg
+---

 <!--
 One thing we believed, was if someone had a problem using our design system, that meant there was something we could improve.